CS6620-S21/Building-an-Enhanced-CI-Pipeline/README.md

 #### Main Decision
 - Why we choose GCP:
+  - Kubernetes was originally designed by Google and GKE has the best support for K8s.
+  - GKE provides a lot of tools to help us deploy app directly from GCP and it's more intuitive to use.
+  - We can easily find the docs of Deploying to Google Kubernetes Engine using github actions.
 - Why use documentation instead of CLI tools:
+  - Flexibility.
+As this is an open source project, if other developer wants to use our pipeline, he can take our doc as a reference and write his own config files to deploy and automatically run other tests
+  - we don’t have enough time to develop the CLI tools as we have at least 17 yaml files in total, and we decide to put more time in viewing the logs in continuous testing part.

 #### Architecture Diagram
 <img src="https://i.ibb.co/1929yJj/CI-CD-CT.png" alt="CI-CD-CT" border="0">

 In the diagram, when developers make any changes in the code and the commits are pushed to GitHub, GitHub Actions triggers the CI workflow.
-It builds the project with the changed contents, formats code, runs unit and integration tests with pytest and selenium (or cypress), and then provides results of the tests in the pull request.
+It builds the project with the changed contents, formats check, runs unit and integration tests with Pytest and selenium (or cypress), and then provides results of the tests in the pull request.

 If the changes introduce errors, the developer can go back to debugging.
 If there are no errors from the tests, it is deployed to Kubernetes.
-Once it gets deployed, integration and stress testing will take place and check marks will appear on the GitHub Actions page if the tests have passed.
+Once it gets deployed, integration and load testing will take place and checkmarks will appear on the GitHub Actions page if the tests have passed.

 The change is ready to be reviewed by another team member as a pull request.
-When the team member approves the changes, the code will be deployed to the production server hosted on AWS/GCP/MOC using Kubernetes.
+When the team member approves the changes, the code will be deployed to the staging environment automatically.
+In this staging environment, all testing will be performed exactly like what will happen in the production environment.
+When all testing passed, developers/operators can deploy code to the production environment server hosted on GCP using Kubernetes by clicking the release button on Github.

-We will be developing unit tests and end-to-end API integration tests alongside the development of the URL shortener.
-These tests will allow us to verify the proper function of various system components, such as backend and frontend.
+After the application deploys to the production environment, it will automatically set up a continuous test environment and the test will run regularly.
+Also, we can optionally set up the EFK stack(Elasticsearch - Fluentd - Kibana) to generate logs and developers can view loggings.

 ## 5. Acceptance Criteria
 Minimum acceptance criteria is a enhanced CI/CD/CT pipeline for an API developed and tested with our example URL shortener API.
 It will detect all commits and pull requests in a GitHub repository, and run the pipeline defined by our GitHub actions configurations.
 This will build a docker image and deploy the changes to a running production server with no stoppage.